Cornet matches Messi as Lyon star continues to haunt Manchester City | Goal.com

 After scoring the first of two goals in a 2-1 win at the Etihad in the first match of the group stage, Cornet fired two more in their second clash, a 2-2 draw back in France.

+In the second half of Saturday's clash, City fired back through Kevin De Bruyne, with the Belgian levelling the match at one apiece before Dembele added two goals of his own to seal Lyon's win.

+Dembele had previously fired a brace as a member of Celtic, as the French forward led the way in a 3-3 draw with Manchester City in September 2016.

-With Saturday's goal, Cornet now has four goals against City over the last two seasons, giving him the joint-most goals against the club in the Champions League since Guardiola took over in 2016.
+With Saturday's goals, Cornet and Dembele each have four goals against City in the Champions League, giving them the joint-most goals against the club in the competition since Guardiola took over in 2016.

 4 - Maxwel Cornet has now scored four goals against Manchester City in the Champions League - since Pep Guardiola took charge of the club, only Lionel Messi (4) has scored as many against them in the competition.
 Thorn. #UCL pic.twitter.com/WqRGAhE5Et— OptaJoe (@OptaJoe) August 15, 2020